Chris Herrod: Personal life

-During his teenage years he travelled to Vienna, Hungary, and then-divided Berlin.
+During his teenage years he traveled to Vienna, Hungary, and then-divided Berlin.
 He is a member of the Church of Jesus Christ of Latter-day Saints, and did his missionary service in Sweden.
 He is married to Alia, whom he met while in Ukraine; they have four children (Katya, Niles, Dale, and Reagan).
 Herrod is a scoutmaster, and an active fencer.